Abhiroop/Abhiroop.github.io/_posts/2024-07-25-Monty-Hall-Probabilistic.md

 followed by Monty Hall opening the door containing a goat, *if we switch, then we certainly win*.
 Because we chose the losing door, Monty Hall opened the other losing door and the remaining door certainly assures our victory.

 In the specification above we used the language of *certain victory* or *certain loss*, so we need to model certainty.
-And that is simply modelled as:
+And that is modelled as:

 ```haskell
 certainly :: a -> Dist a